When the Same Coefficients Reach Different Places: Asymmetric Realizability in Transplanting Tokenizers across Large Language Models: Operational Safeguards: Post-Transplant Auditing Guidelines

 \subsection{Triage Policy}

 Upon detecting anomalies, organizations should adopt a tiered triage policy.
 Minor shifts in utility or diffuse changes in token probability (Level 1) may be acceptable consequences of the transplant process, necessitating only a re-run with different hyperparameters.
-However, the detection of ``magnet tokens" that dominate generation across diverse prompts, or utility collapse that persists under greedy decoding (Level 2), indicates a compromised representation.
+Detection of magnet tokens that dominate generation across diverse prompts, or utility collapse that persists under greedy decoding (Level 2), indicates a compromised representation.
 In such cases, the transplant artifacts must be quarantined.
-Since the vulnerability lies in the geometric mapping provided by the donor, the only secure remediation is to discard the compromised donor artifacts and restart the process with a trusted source or an alternative transplant operator.
-This behavioral auditing framework transforms the defense problem from one of theoretical certification to one of operational verification, significantly reducing the risk of deploying sabotaged models.
+Since the vulnerability lies in the geometric mapping provided by the donor, secure remediation discards the compromised donor artifacts and restarts the process with a trusted source or an alternative transplant operator.
+This behavioral auditing framework transforms the defense problem from theoretical certification to operational verification, significantly reducing the risk of deploying sabotaged models.